 The National Deaf Children's Society

 The National Deaf Children's Society is dedicated to creating a world without barriers for deaf children and young people.

-We work to overcome the social and educational barriers that hold deaf children back, by:
+It is our mission to overcome the social and educational barriers that hold deaf children back.